 Football’s attitude to sacking managers is arrogant

-Former English premier league soccer player Robbie Fowler, right, pictured with the North Queensland coach Ian Ferguson at a news conference in Townsville, Australia, Sunday, March 15, 2009.
-Fowler will play for the North Queensland Fury in Australia's A League competition later this year.
-AP Photo/ Michael Chambers
+Former English premier league soccer player Robbie Fowler, right, pictured with the North Queensland Fury coach Ian Ferguson in March, 2009.
+Fowler played for the North Queensland Fury in the A-League.
+(AP Photo/ Michael Chambers)

 The fickle industry that is football management has continued throughout the 2012/13 A-League season.